Fujifilm X-T2 versus Panasonic G9

 The Fujifilm X-T2 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in July 2016 and November 2017.
 Both the X-T2 and the G9 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T2) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

-An illustration of the physical size and weight of the Fujifilm X-T2 and the Panasonic G9 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The physical size and weight of the Fujifilm X-T2 and the Panasonic G9 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T2 – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-T2) and the Micro Four Thirds Lens Catalog (G9).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.